 The state also maintains wage change notice requirements by state for the following circumstances:

-Employers must notify employees of any of the above changes before they take place.
+Employers must also notify employees of changes to any of the above before they take place.

 Maine has several wage notice requirements in effect.
 In-state employers must provide wage statements with the following information: